gabgilling/Thesis/README.md

 All survey data comes from Eurobarometer.
 A database containing all of the raw survey data and associated codebooks can be found on the [GESIS website](https://www.gesis.org/en/eurobarometer-data-service/search-data-access/topics).

+Eurobarometer surveys have the advantage of 1) being available for a long period of time 2) being representative and 3) being consistent, which is invaluable to derive robust results.

 I filter the raw data and recode the dataframe (see Analysis.rmd).